Namchee/dependent/README.md

 ## Features

 - 📦 Analyze dependency usage from all files in your project.
-- 🚀 Blazing fast parsing, powered by [acorn](https://github.com/acornjs/acorn) and [TypeScript's Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API)
+- 🚀 Blazing fast file parsing.
 - 📁 Configurable path, analyze files that are actually relevant.
 - ☑️ Failsafe parsing mode, no more failure caused by single file error.
 - 📈 Expanding language support.